-Patients are considered to be healthy, non-smoking, with no or minimal alcohol use.
+Patients are considered to be healthy, non-smoking, with no or minimal alcohol use with the correct BMI for age.
 All major organs and organ systems appear in good health.
 Patients are able to walk up one flight of stairs or two level city blocks without distress.
 Little or no anxiety.
 Little or no risk during dental treatment.
 This classification represents a "green flag" for all dental treatment, usually not needing a medical consult unless other flags go up about patient hiding medical concerns when presented with an unhealthy general physical assessment.

 Patients have mild to moderate systemic disease or are healthy ASA I patients who demonstrate a more extreme anxiety and fear toward dentistry.
 Patients are able to walk up one flight of stairs or two level city blocks, but will have to stop after completion of the exercise because of distress since they do not have substantive functional limitations.
 Minimal risk during dental treatment.
 This classification represents a "yellow flag" for treatment, with a slight t warning flag indicating to proceed with caution with all dental care.
 Examples: History of well-controlled disease states including non-insulin dependent diabetes, prehypertension, epilepsy, asthma, or thyroid conditions; ASA I with a a mild respiratory condition, pregnancy, and/or active allergies as well as current smoker and/or social alcohol drinker including obesity (30 < BMI < 40).
 May need medical consultation before all dental care.